 To develop these new models, Arnaud Chaigne, head of the simulation and digital validation division at Haulotte, and his team of engineers used simulation to study design possibilities and predict machine performance.

 “Simulation allowed us to assess the feasibility of different innovation scenarios, taking into account the impact on various systems, like hydraulics, electrics and controls, as well as machine stability and operator safety,” says Chaigne.

 Simulation tools of choice

 Haulotte uses Simcenter™ software tools for system and mechanical simulation.
-Simcenter is part of the Xcelerator portfolio, the comprehensive and integrated portfolio of software and services from Siemens Digital Industries Software.
+Simcenter is part of the Siemens Xcelerator business platform of software, hardware and services.
 Using these simulation tools, the engineers at Haulotte developed a line of market-ready, 12-kilowatt (kW) electric motor scissor lifts.
 The new lifts delivered better performance compared to the previous model, which featured a 23kW internal combustion engine (ICE).
 Not only are the new electric scissor lifts pollution-free and quiet, but they also deliver better overall performance, including a maximum working drive height of 15 meters (m) instead of 12m and a load capacity of 750 kilograms (kg) instead of 500kg.

 To determine the optimal architecture for future all-terrain Pulseo scissor lifts, Chaigne used Simcenter Amesim™ software for system simulation.
 One of the toughest parts of the task was optimizing the electric motor performance.
 Unlike conventional ICEs, to obtain the required power from the electric motor the team had to deal with many more design issues and constraints.